Planning support

 Knowledge frameworks of Aboriginal and Torres Strait Islander peoples

-When land, language, culture, time, place and relationships are considered in the planning of teaching and learning, teachers ensure they have considered the holistic perspectives of mathematics.
+When relationships between land, language, culture, time and place are considered in the planning of teaching and learning, teachers ensure they have considered the holistic perspectives of mathematics.
 Teachers could consider using Uncle Ernie Grant’s teaching and learning framework to incorporate the Aboriginal and Torres Strait Islander Histories and Cultures cross-curriculum priority into their lesson planning.

 When implementing the Australian Curriculum: Mathematics, schools should consider diverse histories, cultures, languages and practices that students bring from their families and communities.
 Utilising diverse teaching and learning approaches supports building connections between students’ homes and social contexts.
 Connections with families and communities can inform the context of curriculum and pedagogies to ensure all students gain equitable access to learning.
 Collaborative, two-way processes between teachers and local communities have previously led to increased numeracy achievements (Bodkin-Andrews, 2016; Han, 2019; Lowe et al., 2019).